neondatabase/website/content/docs/guides/guides-intro.md

 ### Frameworks, languages, and platforms

-Navigate to our guides from the cards below or explore the sidebar for more.
+Navigate our frameworks, language, and platform guides using the cards below or explore the sidebar for more.

 <TechnologyNavigation>